New England's maritime and seafaring history fascinates visitors

-Even for people who have no special interest in naval history, the first view of the USS Constitution (Old Ironsides), docked at the Charlestown Navy Yard, is truly a thrill because of his antiquity, its grace, and its role in American naval history.
-The USS Constitution Museum is only a few steps away from the ship.
-At the museum, interactive galleries take visitors on a 200-year voyage.
+The profile of the USS Constitution (Old Ironsides), at the Charlestown Navy Yard, thrills visitors with her antiquity, grace, and role in American naval history.
+At the neighboring USS Constitution Museum, galleries take visitors on a 200-year voyage.
 Discover how Old Ironsides has remained undefeated since 1797; see how sailors climbed 200 foot masts; learn how a wooden hull earned the nickname Old Ironsides.
-During the summer months USS Constitution makes several underway demonstrations in Boston Harbor and on those days she is open for limited tour hours.
-Check the ship's website for underway demonstration dates and times.
+During the summer months USS Constitution is open for limited tour hours.
+Check the ship's website for details.

 Hull Lifesaving Museum – Hull

-Situated at the mouth of Boston Harbor, the Hull Lifesaving Museum is located in the restored 19th-century Point Allerton U.S. Lifesaving Station, home of the most celebrated lifesavers in the world.
-Permanent exhibits include the Orientation Room, which traces the history of organized lifesaving; the Boat Room, which displays lifesaving apparatus, including the massive surfboat Nantasket, a rigged beach cart, and a working breeches buoy; the Edward Rowe Snow Room, with lighthouse models and exhibits about Boston Harbor; the Children's Navigation Loft, is a play attic for youngsters with a climb-on sailing ship; and the Observation Cupola, with stunning views of Boston Harbor and the Islands.
+At the mouth of Boston Harbor, the Hull Lifesaving Museum traces the dramatic history of organized lifesaving.
+Features are the Boat Room, with lifesaving apparatus; the Edward Rowe Snow Room, with lighthouse models and exhibits about Boston Harbor; the Children's Navigation Loft, a play attic for youngsters with a climb-on sailing ship; and the Observation Cupola, with stunning views of Boston Harbor.
 Open year-round; seasonal operating hours.

-Hart Nautical Gallery of the Massachusetts Institute of Technology Museum – Cambridge
+The Hart Nautical Gallery of the MIT Museum – Cambridge

-The Hart Nautical Gallery was designed as part of MIT’s Pratt School of Naval Architecture and Marine Engineering.
-Today the gallery serves as a showcase for the museum’s ship models as well as examples of ocean engineering technology developed at MIT.
-The gallery has three parts, including a collection of ship models from ancient to modern; hull half-sections of various boats, ships, submarines, and sail craft; and modern displays changed about every year.
-Look for full-size anchors on loan from the United States Navy.
+The Hart Nautical Gallery serves as a showcase for the museum’s ship models and examples of ocean engineering technology developed at MIT.
+The gallery has a collection of ship models from ancient to modern; hull half-sections of various boats, ships, submarines, and sail craft; and modern displays.
+Look for real anchors on loan from the United States Navy.
 Open daily, year-round.

 Cape Cod region

-To learn the dramatic history of this fishing and seafaring region, start at the national seashore’s visitor centers.
-Salt Pond Visitor Center in Eastham offers orientation movies, a bookstore, and a museum with displays about salt marsh plants and animals, beach dynamics, and residential and migratory birds.
+Start your town at the national seashore’s excellent visitor centers.
+Salt Pond Visitor Center in Eastham offers orientation movies, a bookstore, and a museum.
 The Province Lands Visitor Center, near Provincetown, has an observation deck with 360-degree view of the Province Lands dunes, the Outer Beach and the Atlantic Ocean.
-From this location you can see Race Point Ranger Station, Race Point Beach, the Old Harbor Life-Saving Station and the Pilgrim Monument in Provincetown.

 South of Boston / Plymouth region

-New Bedford Whaling National Historic Park – New Bedford
+New Bedford Whaling National Historical Park – New Bedford

 New Bedford Whaling National Historical Park preserves and interprets America's 19th-century whaling story.
 Herman Melville, author of the epic novel Moby-Dick, would recognize many of the 19th-century buildings and sites that make up the park today.
-Park sites include the New Bedford Whaling Museum (see below); the Rotch-Jones-Duff House and Garden Museum, a 19th-century whaling merchant's home; Seamen's Bethel, a seamen’s house of prayer; and the schooner Ernestina, an 1894 vessel that would become famous as Grand Banks fisher and an Arctic expeditionary vessel.
+Park sites include the New Bedford Whaling Museum (see below); a 19th-century whaling merchant's home; Seamen's Bethel, a house of prayer; and the schooner Ernestina, an Arctic expeditionary vessel.
 Most sites open year-round.

-The New Bedford Whaling Museum is the largest museum in America devoted to the history of the American whaling industry.
-Through exhibits, publications, and programs, the museum brings to life the whaling era and the history of the local area.
+The New Bedford Whaling Museum brings to life the whaling era and the history of the local area.
 It houses the most extensive collection of art, artifacts, and manuscripts pertaining to American whaling in the age of sail from the late 18th century to the early 20th, when sailing ships dominated merchant trade and whaling.
 Open year-round.

 Battleship Cove – Fall River

-Battleship Cove, which bills itself at the world’s largest collection of historic naval ships, invites visitors to experience firsthand what it was like to serve on board a Navy warship in World War II.
+Battleship Cove invites visitors to experience firsthand what it was like to serve on board a Navy warship in World War II.
 You can sound the diving horn on Submarine Lionfish before you slip below the sea or you can crank the handwheels on Big Mamie's 40-mm guns as you knock enemy planes from the sky.
-Sail through the Cold War on USS Joseph P. Kennedy, Jr. and learn how the ship's unmanned helicopter hunted Soviet submarines.
-Or climb on board a high-speed Soviet missile corvette.
 Anyone for die-hard naval history buff to a casual enthusiast of military hardware will find much to learn here.
 Open year-round; hours vary seasonally.

 Plimoth Plantation – Plymouth

-Plimoth Plantation, a living history museum, describes and demonstrates the history of the native Wampanoag and Colonial English peoples of 17th-century Plymouth.
-Its four major exhibits are the Wampanoag home site, the 1627 English Village, and the Crafts Center, and the Mayflower II, a reproduction modeled after the original Mayflower (located at the Plymouth waterfront).
+Plimoth Plantation describes the history of the native Wampanoag and Colonial English peoples of 17th-century Plymouth.
+Its four major exhibits are the Wampanoag home site, the 1627 English Village, and the Crafts Center, and the Mayflower II, a reproduction modeled after the original Mayflower.
 The Wampanoag home site explores Wampanoag culture and history.
 The 1627 English Village is a re-creation of the farming town built by English colonists.
-At the Crafts Center, skilled artisans reproduce many of the fascinating and functional objects being used in the village and onboard Mayflower II.
-Mayflower II has been carefully recreated to show what the original 17th-century vessel was like.
+At the Crafts Center, skilled artisans reproduce objects used in the village and onboard Mayflower II.
+Mayflower II has been recreated to show what the original 17th-century vessel was like.
 Open late March to late November.

-The U.S. Naval and Shipbuilding Museum is home to the USS Salem, the world's only preserved heavy cruiser, which is maintained as she would have been in active service.
+The U.S. Naval and Shipbuilding Museum is home to the USS Salem, the world's only preserved heavy cruiser.
 The museum is located in the former Quincy Fore River Shipyard, once one of the nation's largest shipbuilding enterprises.
-The museum also contains a Military Archives and Ordnance Collection with a vast collection of military records, documents, and artifacts ranging from the American Revolution to the present.
-A nearly new exhibit celebrates the Navy SEALs.
+An exhibit celebrates the Navy SEALs.
 Open weekends.

 Nantucket Life Saving Museum describes the human drama of man's efforts against the relentless sea and is testimony to those early Nantucketers who saved hundreds of lives in and near the island's treacherous shores and shoals.
-It tells the stories of people pitted against the angry demands of the sea, people who risked their lives to rescue others.
 Open daily June 15 through the Columbus Day weekend.